N50, L50, and related statistics: N50

 N50 statistic defines assembly quality in terms of contiguity.
 Given a set of contigs, the N50 is defined as the sequence length of the shortest contig at 50% of the total assembly length.
 It can be thought of as the point of half of the mass of the distribution; the number of bases from all contigs longer than the N50 will be close to the number of bases from all contigs shorter than the N50.
-For example, consider 9 contigs with the lengths 2,3,4,5,6,7,8,9,and 10; their sum is 54, half of the sum is 27, and the size of the genome also happens to be 54.
-50% of this assembly would be 10 + 9 + 8 = 27 (half the length of the sequence).
+For example, consider 9 contigs with the lengths 2,3,4,5,6,7,8,9, and 10; their sum is 54, half of the sum is 27, and the size of the genome also happens to be 54.
+Then, 50% of this assembly would be 10 + 9 + 8 = 27 (half the length of the sequence).
 Thus the N50=8, which is the size of the contig which, along with the larger contigs, contain half of sequence of a particular genome.
 Note: When comparing N50 values from different assemblies, the assembly sizes must be the same size in order for N50 to be meaningful.

 N50 can be described as a weighted median statistic such that 50% of the entire assembly is contained in contigs or scaffolds equal to or larger than this value.